Resounding Images and Distances

 November 1, 2011

-Link to the text
+Link to the conversation

 Silke Schmickl : Ismaïl, you are a visual artist from Tunisia living and working in Paris.
 We met in 2008 while preparing the third edition of our DVD collection Résistance[s], dedicated to avant-garde film and video art from North Africa and the Middle East.
 Since then we have worked on several other projects together, such as Human Frames, an important video art exhibition that took place at KIT – Kunst-im-Tunnel museum in Düsseldorf this summer and which will be released on DVD by the end of the year.
 We have also shown some of your drawings and photographs at art fairs, in Martinique in 2009 for the Marché d'Art Contemporain du Marin and last year in Istanbul at ARTIST contemporary art fair.
 Your body of work includes different media and techniques.
 Which are your favorite artistic media?